Alcohol Addiction (Alcoholism)

 A psychological trauma involves an emotional response to an event that disrupts one’s coping abilities and overall well-being.
 As alcohol creates a pleasurable experience when intoxicated, the sufferers of trauma who wish to numb or escape their memories and psychological pain are at greater risk of an alcohol dependence (Maryland Recovery, 2017).

 Common mental health conditions that are comorbid with alcoholism include mood disorders, generalised anxiety, depression, bipolar, and chronic stress (BMC Psychiatry, 2011).
-When a mental health condition exists with a substance abuse problem, this is commonly referred to as a dual diagnosis.
+When a mental health condition exists with a substance abuse problem, this is commonly referred to as a dual diagnosis according to the Diagnostic and Statistical Manual (DSM-V).
 A psychological disorder makes it difficult to cope with daily challenges and comes with a unique set of symptoms.
-Many people rely on the use of recreational substances including alcohol to manage these symptoms.
-When compounded by an alcohol addiction, the mental condition goes without treatment and both disorders worsen (HelpGuide, 2020).
+Many people rely on the use of recreational substance use including alcohol to manage these symptoms.
+When compounded by an alcohol addiction, the other mental health issues go without treatment and both disorders worsen (HelpGuide, 2020).

 A Family History of Alcoholism

 Biology can play a major part in developing an alcohol addiction.
 It can also influence the process of recovery.
-For those with a genetic predisposition to addictive behaviours including the use of alcohol, certain chemicals in the brain are sensitive to the intoxicating and pleasurable effects produced by alcohol consumption.
+For those with a genetic predisposition to addictive behaviours, including alcohol use, certain chemicals in the brain are sensitive to the intoxicating and pleasurable effects produced by alcohol consumption.
 Individuals experience the need to consume more alcohol, more frequently to achieve the desired effect.
 Such cravings can include a hereditary basis and increase risk of an alcohol addiction.